jedrzejchalubek/dotfiles/README.md

 ##### Directories naming convention

-- config files are grouped in domain named directories
+- leading `=` for non linked directories, eg `=pacman` meaning that these directories are not stowed
-- leading `@` directories contains config for specified environments, eg. `@macos`
+- leading `@` directories contains setup for specified environments, eg. `@macos`

 ## Preparations

-My dotfiles require only `git` and `make` libraries for installation.
+My dotfiles requires `git` and `make` libraries for installation.
 Make sure you have both on your machine before starting.

 - `sudo pacman -S git make`
 - `brew install git make`